neelsmith/greek/guide/index.md

 -   `AtticGreekString` (in preliminaryt development): a digital representation of the Athenian writing system prior to the alphabetic reform of the archon Euclid (403 BCE).

-The `LiteraryGreekString` also implements the `MidOrthography` trait, which includes methods for [classified tokenizations of Greek strings](./litgreek/tokenization/).
+The `LiteraryGreekString` also implements:

+-  the `MidOrthography` trait, including methods for [classified tokenizations of Greek strings](./litgreek/tokenization/).

-A companion `LGSValidator` class implements the `CiteValidator` trait, and can be plugged into pipelines for automated reporting on validation and verification such as the one supported by the [MID project validator](https://github.com/hcmid/projectvalidator).
+A companion `LGSValidator` class implements:

+-  the `CiteValidator` trait, and can be plugged into pipelines for automated reporting on validation and verification such as the one supported by the [MID project validator](https://github.com/hcmid/projectvalidator).